 When the whole of the ball passes over the goal-line excluding that portion between the goal-posts, either in the air or on the ground, having last been played by one of the attacking team, it shall be kicked direct into play beyond the penaltyarea from a point within that half of the goal-area nearest to where it crossed the line, by a player of the defending team.
 A goalkeeper shall not receive the ball into his hands from a goal-kick in order that he may thereafter kick it into play.
-If the ball is not kicked beyond the penalty-area, i.e., direct into play, the kick shall be retaken.
+If the ball is not kicked beyond the penalty-area. i.e., direct into play, the kick shall be retaken.
 The kicker shall not play the ball a second time until it has touched or been played by another player.
 A goal shall not be scored direct from such a kick.
 Players of the team opposing that of the player taking the goal-kick shall remain outside the penalty-area whilst the kick is being taken.

-If a player taking a goal-kick plays the ball a second time after it has passed beyond the penalty-area, but before it has touched or been played by another player, an indirect free-kick shall be A player taking a throw-in must face the field of play with some part of his body.
+If a player taking a goal-kick plays the ball a second time after it has passed beyond the penalty-area, but before it has touched or been played by another player, an indirect free-kick shall be awarded to the opposing team, to be taken from the place where the infringement occurred.